Last Updated: November 9, 2017

 Opting for this half-day eco adventure will transport you deep into the heart of Fiji, and you’ll speed along the Sigatoka river as a friendly guide introduces the rich culture of the country and its people.

 I promise you that you’ll be more than entertained on the entire journey, learning so much about the history, customs and legends of the area, and all the while taking in the incredible sights and wildlife.

-Don’t forget to give a big wave to all the locals that you’ll see and meet along the way – the kids especially are bound to leave you beaming!
+Don’t forget to give a big wave to all the locals who you’ll see and meet along the way – the kids especially are bound to leave you beaming!

 Sigatoka River Safari: Tappoos Sigatoka Store, Main Street, Sigatoka Town, Fiji | Tel: +(679) 650 1721 | Website

 If you do go on the Sigatoka River Safari, you’ll also be treated to a one-of-a-kind experience when you stop off and visit an authentic Fijian village.
 This form of tourism greatly benefits the various communities directly, as a portion of the safari ticket prices goes towards improving the village infrastructure and helps to fund other projects within those villages.

 I had the pleasure of visiting a village called Vuna Rewa and was taken aback by the difference in the pace of day-to-day life.